FahadAkash/con/README.md

 Open your terminal.

-choose your favourite dir.and type
+Choose your favourite dir and type

 ``
 apt-get install git